How pitching, flying and filmmaking make UW baseball’s Logan Gerling feel alive

 And that arm strength, unsurprisingly, transferred to other sports as well.

-Gerling — who moved from Palm Springs, Calif., to Gig Harbor in 2008 — was primarily a catcher until his sophomore year of high school, when his bat began to betray him and he made a permanent move to the mound.
+Gerling — who moved from Palm Springs, California, to Gig Harbor in 2008 — was primarily a catcher until his sophomore year of high school, when his bat began to betray him and he made a permanent move to the mound.
 He won a Washington 3A state championship at Gig Harbor High School in 2017, but received just one Division I scholarship offer — from Liberty University in Lynchburg, Va.

 He chose to enroll at Tacoma Community College instead.